 When they are finished writing, encourage students to switch papers with a partner and they can correct each others' work.
 Maybe one student will see something that is missing where another student did not.

-The activities shown above are included in my Sentence Editing/Correcting Worksheets & Activities resource.
+Many of the activities shown above are included in my Sentence Editing/Correcting Worksheets & Activities resource.

-I am also working on creating a growing bundle of Correct the Sentences Worksheets for each month of the year!
+I am also working on a growing bundle of Correct the Sentences Worksheets for each month of the year!
 See it here:

 If you are a second or third grade teacher, you may also want to check out my blog post about Paragraph Writing.